lockecp/432_Docker/README.md

 5. Run "docker run -it CS_432"

 # TO-DO (Production)
-Create tutorial on using docker image in VS-Code Create tutorial on pulling image down from docker registry
+Create tutorial on using docker image in VS-Code            <br />
+Create tutorial on pulling image down from docker registry  <br />